karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 - What do you need?
 I'm at your service.
 - I may not say it often, but your skill and dedication inspire us all
-- Your actions speak louder than words.
-Your commitment to our cause is unwavering, and I respect you for it.

 ### Athis

-- Let me tell you, a well-placed strike from a small blade can be just as lethal as any big weapon.
+- A well-placed strike from a small blade can be just as lethal as any big weapon.
 - They say the bigger they are, the harder they fall.
 Well, I say the smaller the blade, the faster they bleed.
-- Don't underestimate the power of a small blade in the hands of someone who knows how to use it
+- I walk with the spirits of my ancestors, guiding my every step.
+- Sorry, can't talk right now.
+- Don't you have something more important to do?

 When the player is Harbinger: